 It’s been 5 months since I started saving for my summer trip in Thailand.
 Although I still have 4 more months until the departure day, I already feel super excited about it.
-However, a recent incident has occured and it may cause me to change the whole plan.
+Yet, a recent incident has occurred and it may cause me to change the whole plan.

-To be honest, at first, I was so scared of the idea that I might be not getting any acceptance just because…I’m asian.
-I was made to believe that those Thai hosts prefered white people to join their projects, since I could hardly see any asian’s feedback on their pages.
+To be honest, at first, I was so scared of the idea that I might be not getting any acceptance just because…I’m Asian.
+I was made to believe that those Thai hosts preferred white people to join their projects since I could hardly see any Asian’s feedback on their pages.
 Some even make it clear that they only accept “white people”.
 Yes, they use the exact words: “WHITE PEOPLE”.
 I can totally understand if many hosts need English native speakers for their English teaching projects.
 But “WHITE PEOPLE ONLY”?
 I’m quite intrigued by the reason behind.
 Is that the “white fetish” people’ve been talking about?
 Is “white fetish” even a thing?

 And as the host and I mailed back and forth, I was so sure that I got my “reservation”.

 Unfortunately, the story doesn’t end there.
 As soon as I informed the host of my exact arrival date (because she insisted me to), she turned over and said that all positions had been occupied.

 “Why it has to be right after I booked my flight tickets?”